dineshsinghdhami/image-uploader-django/README.md

-# Image Uploader Django 🖼️
+# Your Photo Your Fame Django 🖼️

-A simple and modern **Django-based web app** to upload, view, and manage images online.
+A simple and modern **Django-based web app** to upload, view, like and manage images online.

 ---